udacity/cd0381-advanced-java-programming-techniques-projectstarter/README.md

 Remember that in a parallel program, you can have multiple threads accessing data structures at the same time.
 Because of this, you should use one or more concurrent data structures to compute the output.
 Keep the following tips in mind:

   * For the `urlsVisited` output, the same URL should not be counted twice in the same crawl. *Note*: if a URL returns an HTTP error (such as a 400 error), the crawler still considers that as a "visit".

+    **Hint:** If you are struggling to find the best data structure for this part, I highly recommend you revisit the lesson on synchronization.
+In particular look at the last quiz in the section called **"What are Atomic Operations?"** and look at the answer for "Checking if a string is in the set and adding it if it's not already in the set".
+That is exactly what we want to do here with URLs!

   * When computing the `wordCounts`, the crawler should not accidentally count the results from the same page twice.
 Remember that the crawler will be downloading and processing multiple web pages at the same time, so this could be tricky!